aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-comments/_index.md

 ## **Reply Comments**
 A parent comment is the top or original comment in a hierarchy of comments or replies.
-Using the `ParentComment` property (from the [IComment](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/icomment/) interface), you can set or get a parent comment.
+Using the `parent_comment` property (from the [IComment](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/icomment/) interface), you can set or get a parent comment.

 This Python code shows you how to add comments and get replies to them: